Introduction to Bacon & the Art of Living

 Arriving at the free harbour of Copenhagen was impressive.
 There were enormous cranes and every conceivable equipment for the handling of goods.
 Commodities were loaded and offloaded.
 Cotton, petroleum, corn from New York and pork from Chicago.
 (4)

 They tell me that 35 000 sailing vessels and steamers land at this harbour each year.
-The day we arrived there were steamers from around the world.
+The day we arrived in Copenhagen there were steamers from around the world.
 Many from Russia, three from England, three from Germany, one from the West Indies, one from South America and one was leaving port for Greenland.
 (4)

 The number of people milling around on the peer intimidated me.
 It felt if there were more people than the total number living in Cape Town.
 I stood a bit sheepishly aside, observing the commotion.
-Soon, most of the just over 200 passengers and their welcoming parties left, leaving the crew and dock workers getting stuck into the task of offloading the steamer.
+Soon, most of the just over 200 passengers and their welcoming parties left, leaving the crew and dock workers to get stuck into the task of offloading the steamer.

 A tall, slender man in his early 30’s was leaning against a lamp pole close to the ramp onto the ship, smoking a cigarette.
 He was well dressed in a brown sports jacket, light pants, leather shoes, and a light cap.
 He was looking very disinterested as workers hustled to and fro.
 I approached him.
 Tentatively I asked, “Andreas Østergaard?”